Canada’s Black Justice Strategy: Frequently Asked Questions

 Black people in Canada experience barriers and unequal outcomes caused by anti-Black racism and systemic discrimination in many areas of society.
 They experience disproportionately negative treatment by the police and in other areas of the criminal justice system.

 There are many factors that contribute to Black people’s experiences with the criminal justice system, such as income, employment, housing, education and health.
 Where data is available, research shows that Black people frequently fare poorly in those areas compared to the rest of the population, with lower-than-average incomes, higher rates of unemployment, less access to safe and stable housing, poorer educational outcomes in Canadian schools, and poorer health and mental health outcomes.
+Statistics Canada has said that more research is needed to figure out why these negative outcomes happen, as factors like income and social status do not fully explain the differences.

 In a landmark court case in 2014, Robert Wright pioneered the use of Impact of Race and Culture Assessment (IRCA) reports to highlight the impact of anti-Black racism and systemic discrimination on accused persons before the courts.
 In recent years, two Canadian courts of appeal—Nova Scotia in R v.
 Anderson and Ontario in R v.
 Morris—have accepted the importance of IRCAs in considering cases before them involving a Black person who is accused.
 The Court in Morris noted that “It is beyond doubt that anti-Black racism, including both overt and systemic anti-Black racism, has been, and continues to be, a reality in Canadian society…”